Confused about JSON-LD? You’re not alone.

 “High quality structured data must not create a misleading or deceptive experience for search users,” says Google.
 “It should be an accurate reflection of the topic and content already found on the page, such as text, images, and videos.”

 With the foundation of the existing JSON format, developers are able to easily transform their current JSON to JSON-LD to better describe the content of their website to search engines.
-Search engines are then able to more effectively understand your webpages to feature your content more relevantly through simplified web development.
+Search engines are then able to more effectively understand your webpages and feature your content more relevantly through simplified web development.

 What’s the difference between JSON-LD and JSON?